hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

-# PREEMMPT_RT install log for 32-bit PiOS release 2024-02-17
+# PREEMMPT_RT install log for 32-bit PiOS on 2024-02-17

-Instructions at raspberrypi.com for compiling the kernel includes an example for compiling with the PREEMPT_RT patch!   thank you!!
+These instructions are modified from Raspberry Pi kernel compilation documentation <http://raspberrypi.com/documentation/computers/linux_kernel.html/> which includes an example of compiling with the PREEMPT_RT patch.   (thank you!!)

 <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel>

 ## 0. The installation of PREEMPT-RT on Raspberry PI involves ...

- * collecting Raspberry Pi kernel sources and the PREEMPT_RT patch with version numbers and patch levels that match your desktop linux installation
+ * collecting Raspberry Pi kernel sources and the PREEMPT_RT patch with matching version numbers
  * patching the Raspberry PI linux kernel sources with the PREEMTP-RT patch
  * compiling the patched Raspberry PI Linux kernel source on the Raspberry PI
  * installing the patched and compiled Raspberry PI linux kernel on the Raspbery PI

-  For this to work the kernel versions of:
-    - the Rapsberry Pi OS linux kernel, and
-    - the PREEMPT-RT patch,
-  need to match.

 Check the kernel version, distribution name, and bits of your current RPi installation
 ```